TMartin88/Timetable-Manager/README.md

 This application is designed to enable staff to setup Routes and Urban Centres.

-This application is an assist for LLC staff engaged in Timetable Management to easily publish timetable revisions for Public viewing.
+This application is an assist for LLC staff engaged in Timetable Management to easily publish timetable revisions for public viewing.

 Schedule Manager is useful by allowing LLC staff to manipulate and design timetables to best display the data to the public.

-Schedule Manager is particularly useful for the Public as it feature dynamic search so commuters can easily find the Route that suit their needs.
+Schedule Manager is particularly useful for the public as it features dynamic search so commuters can easily find the Route that suits their needs.

 Schedule Manager has 4 main apps:

-- Maps (maps)
+- Maps (maps):
     This App sets up the data from model urban to be displayed as icons on Google Maps.
-- Schedules (schedules)
+- Schedules (schedules):
     This is the App for Route Management using Posts where each Post is a Route.
-- Urban (urban)
+- Urban (urban):
     This is the App for Urban Centre Management.
 Each Urban centre is an icon on the map.
-- User Search (user_search)
+- User Search (user_search):
     This is the App for the dynamic filter search on the Home Page and the Search in the Nav Bar.

 ------------------------------------